J.W. ARTHUR - OFFICIAL

 0

-My growth as a writer is largely owed to the invaluable guidance of author Jerry B. Jenkins—those are just the cold hard facts, my friends.
+My growth as a writer is largely owed to the invaluable guidance of author Jerry B. Jenkins.
+Those are just the cold hard facts.

-It all started one afternoon, while I was having lunch in the cab of my work truck—an epiphany, if you will.
-I thought: Maybe it's time to use what I learned during my college studies and work on a story idea.
+It all started while having lunch one afternoon in the cab of my work truck.
+An epiphany, if you will.
+I thought: Maybe it's time to use what I'd learned during my college studies and develop a story idea.

-I'm passionate about character development.
+I'm particularly passionate about character development.
 Andrew Lincoln's portrayal of the character Rick Grimes on The Walking Dead TV series was phenomenal.
 His exit from the show left a void that could never be filled.
-So, my goal was to create a character that would resonate with readers, the same way Andrew Lincoln's portrayal of Rick Grimes did for me.
+So my goal was to create a character that would resonate with readers the same way his performance did for me.

-Initially, my protagonist was going to be this larger-than-life individual who kicked a$$ while taking names.
-But as I applied myself to the craft of writing, I became more aware of the intricacies of character arc/development, and how crucial it was for my protagonist to be identifiable and believable to the reader.
+Initially, my protagonist was going to be a larger-than-life individual who kicked a$$ while taking names.
+But as I applied myself to the craft, I became aware of the intricacies of character arc and development and how crucial it was for the protagonist to be identifiable and believable to the reader.

-Once I felt confident that I could endure 'the marathon of the middle' in writing a manuscript and I began my work, it became painfully obvious that there wasn't enough room in my tale for all the ideas I had squirrelled away over the years.
-I said to myself: I may have to kill off some of my darlings for the sake of my tale.
-In other words, I should omit ideas for my story that do not serve the narrative effectively.
-No matter how enamored I am with the piece.
-A story has to ring true to the reader—it must resonate.
-Everything must flow smoothly.
+Once I felt confident enough to endure the marathon of the middle and began drafting, it became clear there wasn't room for every idea I'd stored away over the years.
+I realized I'd have to kill some of my darlings for the sake of the tale.
+Anything that didn't serve the narrative had to go, no matter how enamored I was with it.
+A story has to ring true for the reader.
+It must resonate.

-So, I began a rough outline of my tale and noticed that the ideas originally planned for the first manuscript would be better served in a second and third.
-Before I knew it, the arc I had envisioned for the protagonist became more believable and vivid than I could have ever imagined, with a theme that bubbled to the surface organically during the process.
+So I began a rough outline of my tale and realized the ideas I'd planned for the first manuscript would be better served in a second and third.
+Before long, the arc I'd envisioned for the protagonist became more vivid and believable than I had ever imagined, and a theme surfaced on its own as I worked.

-I was taught by Jerry B. Jenkins to 'write about that which you love, and you can't go wrong.'
-And isn't that the truth of it all.
+I was taught by Jerry B. Jenkins to write about what you love, and you can't go wrong.'
+And isn't that the truth of it.

-So, it looks as though my darlings are safe—for now, at least. 😉 What was unnecessary for the first manuscript has now become pertinent for the second and third.
-And it was all made possible from the knowledge that I acquired through Jerry Jenkins' Writers Guild.
+As it turns out, my darlings are safe for now.
+What didn't fit in the first manuscript has become essential to the second and third.
+And I owe it all to the knowledge gained through Jerry B. Jenkins' Writers Guild.

 "Success is not final, failure is not fatal.
 It is the courage to continue that counts."